Another Way (2015 film)

-Another Way (Korean: 다른 길이 있다) is a South Korean indie romantic drama film directed by Cho Chang-ho which premiered in 2015 at the 20th Busan International Film Festival, and was released to theatres in South Korea in January 2017.
+Another Way (Korean: 다른 길이 있다) is 2015 South Korean romantic drama film directed by Cho Chang-ho which premiered in 2015 at the 20th Busan International Film Festival, and was released to theatres in South Korea in January 2017.

 Plot

 Soo-wan (Kim Jae-wook) and Jung-won (Seo Yea-ji) come from unstable families and have their own problems.
 After they meet on an online internet cafe, both of them decide to do a suicide pact.